-- Special arrangements for people with cognitive, hearing and visual impairments etc are described in Section 6 (Mobility Impairment and Buildings Emergencies) of this Manual. - People in laboratory areas where they are aware of an alarm sounding in an adjacent compartment should take steps at that stage to make their workplace safer by: - o Shutting-off gas supplies; - Replacing hazardous chemicals in safe storage (especially flammable substances); - o Shutting down all non-essential equipment; - o Securing radioactive substances and micro-organisms; and - Closing doors and windows. - People should be cautious when moving around within a building so as not to stray into an area where alarms are sounding.
-If they do so, they should withdraw quickly from the area and return to their previous location and monitor the situation from there. - Insofar as it is safe for them to do so, Fire Stewards will check their designated areas, as they themselves evacuate, to confirm that all are aware that an alarm is sounding and of the need to evacuate the building, and ensure that the areas are completely cleared of people; they will report the status of the evacuation from their respective areas to the Fire Co-ordinator (see Paragraph 5.5.1 et seq).
+- Special arrangements for people with cognitive, hearing and visual impairments etc are described in Section 6 (Mobility Impairment and Buildings Emergencies) of this Manual. - If it is safe to do so, people in laboratory areas may take steps to make their workplace safer as the begin to evacuate by: - Shutting-off gas supplies; - Replacing hazardous chemicals in safe storage (especially flammable substances); - Shutting down all non-essential equipment; - Returning radioactive substances and micro-organisms to safe and secure containment; and - Closing doors and windows. - Insofar as it is safe for them to do so, Fire Stewards will check their designated areas, as they themselves evacuate, to confirm that all are aware that an alarm is sounding and of the need to evacuate the building, and ensure that the areas are completely cleared of people; they will report the status of the evacuation from their respective areas to the Incident Coordinator (see Paragraph 5.11.1 et seq).
 Fire Stewards should only check the area that they were in when the alarms began to sound, if they are sufficiently well familiar with it, and not proceed further into the building to check other areas.
-Fire Stewards must not be unduly delayed in their own evacuation. - All people evacuating the building should assemble at the correct Evacuation Assembly Points for the two IRR buildings (see Paragraph 5.23.1). - People present in public areas of either IRR building will be expected to respond to a fire emergency in the same way as other building occupiers, but visitors should have been briefed on building evacuation arrangements by a member of staff before commencement of a lecture or other meeting (see Paragraph 5.31.1).
-Fire Action Notices are displayed in these areas. - The Fire Co-ordinator (see Paragraph 5.5.1 et seq and Appendix 1 to this Manual) and/or Security Officers will consult the registers normally kept at each of the two IRR Reception Desks, and attempt to reconcile other visitors such as contractors and individual guests of staff known to have been present within the evacuated building with those who have reported to the Evacuation Assembly Points, and advise attending fire-fighters accordingly. - Fires should be tackled using the fire-fighting equipment provided only after the alarm has been raised and only if it is safe to do so without putting yourself or others at risk (see 5.24.1 et seq for further information). - 5.21.2 These measures, describing actions to take in the event of a fire, or upon hearing a fire alarm, might usefully be summarised in the simple guidance:
+Fire Stewards must not be unduly delayed in their own evacuation. - All people evacuating the building should assemble at the correct Evacuation Assembly Points for the two IRR buildings (see Paragraph 5.28.1). - People present in public areas of either IRR building will be expected to respond to a fire emergency in the same way as other building occupiers, but visitors should have been briefed on building evacuation arrangements by a member of staff before commencement of a lecture or other meeting (see Paragraph 5.31.1).
+Fire Action Notices are displayed in these areas. - The Incident Coordinator (see Paragraph 5.11.1 et seq and Appendix 1 to this Manual) and/or Security Officers will consult the registers normally kept at each of the two IRR Reception Desks, and attempt to reconcile other visitors such as contractors and individual guests of staff known to have been present within the evacuated building with those who have reported to the Evacuation Assembly Points, and advise attending fire-fighters accordingly. - Fires should be tackled using the fire-fighting equipment provided only after the alarm has been raised and only if it is safe to do so without putting yourself or others at risk (see Paragraph 5.35.1 et seq for further information).

+5.27.2 These measures, describing actions to take in the event of a fire, or upon hearing a fire alarm, might usefully be summarised in the simple guidance: